 We hear and understand the frustration of Kenyan policy makers that their hosting efforts are not supported as much as other regions of the world.
 We must fight for equitable resources for all refugees around the world, wherever they are.
 Kenyan civil society, including the Refugee Consortium of Kenya and Heshima Kenya, have urged the government to reconsider its position to close Dadaab.

 Kenya should be commended for its longstanding leadership and commitment to refugees but the government should reverse its decision to close Dadaab and keep their international obligation to refugees fleeing crises.
 NGOs working on the ground have called for many measures including:

 - The international community should provide predictable and sufficient financial support towards refugee programs in Kenya

 - The Government of Kenya should continue with its more sustainable security approach of boosting police reforms and improving community policing and ownership particularly within the refugee camps and the host communities in order to facilitate timely information sharing, mitigation and response to security threats;

 - Ensure that refugees and internally displaced persons are supported equitably wherever they are in the world so that resources are fairly distributed

-Kenya should consider maintaining its international obligations, and the international community must step up and support refugees wherever they are in the world, including through support for Kenyan refugee programmes and the Kenyan government, and other countries in sub-Saharan Africa in particular that host 27% of the world’s refugees between them.
+Kenya should consider maintaining its international obligations, and the international community must step up and support refugees wherever they are in the world, including through support for Kenyan refugee programs and the Kenyan government, and other countries in sub-Saharan Africa in particular that host 27 percent of the world’s refugees between them.